 Clinical Specialty Core

-PHYT 875 (cross listed w/ HMSC 293) Advanced Orthopedic Assessment and Intervention (three credits)
+PHYT 875 (cross listed w/ HMSC 293) Advanced Orthopedic Assessment and Intervention (two credits)

 Discussion of mechanical properties and healing of musculoskeletal tissues throughout the life cycle.
 Laboratory and seminar units concerned with the examination and intervention for musculoskeletal pathology.
 Fall.

-PHYT 880 (cross listed w/ HMSC 282) Child & Family Assessment and Intervention (three credits)
+PHYT 880 (cross listed w/ HMSC 282) Child & Family Assessment and Intervention (two credits)

 Evidenced-based rationale for examination, diagnosis, prognosis, intervention and outcomes.
 Cases will draw from both medical and community settings serving infants through young adults and will address system-level issues, service coordination, service delivery models, federal regulations, insurance, and needs of families and caregivers.
 Fall.